 As the Nation’s ONLY organization that offers a 7-Part Holistic Program, The Finley Project focuses on the healing of a mother after infant loss from a Holistic perspective, thus addressing the physical, emotional and spiritual needs of a mother.

 Finley Elizabeth Oblander was an amazing baby girl, with a turned up nose and beautiful hair filled head.
 She was often described as having “sausage toes.”
-Finley was born on July 25, 2013 and died August 16, 2013.
+Finley was born on July 25, 2013 and died August 16, 2013 of medical malpractice.

 The Finley Project was started by Noelle Moore, her mother, because Noelle experienced a huge gap between the hospital and the home.
 Noelle saw that mother’s needed a point organization to walk them through the next steps after losing a child.